 The luminous part of galaxies are supposed to reside in dark matter haloes.
 The mass density of dark matter in singular isothermal sphere profile as a function of radial distance r is considered as $\rho_{sis} = \frac{\sigma^2}{2 \pi G r^2}$, where $\sigma$ is the velocity dispersion of a test particle.
 Consequently, the effective dark matter mass in a galaxy within the radius r can be written as

-The velocity dispersions of singular isothermal sphere density profile of galactic halo goes with luminosities (L) of galaxies as $\sigma \propto L^a$ where the exponent $a$ is 0.24 and 0.23 respectively for red and blue lenses \cite{bri13} as found from the galaxy-galaxy lensing observations by the Canada–France–Hawaii Telescope Legacy Survey Wide (CFHTLS-wide).
+The velocity dispersion of singular isothermal sphere density profile of galactic halo goes with luminosity (L) of galaxies as $\sigma \propto L^a$ where the exponent $a$ is 0.24 and 0.23 respectively for red and blue lenses \cite{bri13} as found from the galaxy-galaxy lensing observations by the Canada–France–Hawaii Telescope Legacy Survey Wide (CFHTLS-wide).

 The expression of gravitational bending angle as given by Eq.(22) suggests that the accumulated mass $(M_h)$ within the radius r of a galactic halo is given by